M0000se/FreightFrenzy2021-2022-Auto/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/external/samples/readme.md

             of a particular style of OpMode.
 These are bare bones examples.

 Sensor:    	This is a Sample OpMode that shows how to use a specific sensor.
-            It is not intended to drive a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
+            It is not intended to drive a functioning sampleMecanumDrive, it is simply showing the minimal code required to read and display the sensor values.

 Hardware:	This is NOT an OpMode, but a helper class that is used to describe
-            one particular robot's hardware configuration:   eg: For the K9 or Pushbot.
+            one particular sampleMecanumDrive's hardware configuration:   eg: For the K9 or Pushbot.
             Look at any Pushbot sample to see how this can be used in an OpMode.
-            Teams can copy one of these to their team folder to create their own robot definition.
+            Teams can copy one of these to their team folder to create their own sampleMecanumDrive definition.

-Pushbot:	This is a Sample OpMode that uses the Pushbot robot hardware as a base.
+Pushbot:	This is a Sample OpMode that uses the Pushbot sampleMecanumDrive hardware as a base.
             It may be used to provide some standard baseline Pushbot OpModes, or to demonstrate how a particular sensor or concept can be used directly on the Pushbot chassis.